martasframos/Data-Projects/README.md

 **Multivariate Relationships:** The pairwise KDE plot emphasizes the interactions between features.
 For example, the relationship between sepal length and sepal width might show a different distribution than between petal length and width.
 Observing these relationships helps in understanding how these features interact and influence classification.

-**Usefulness for Model Selection:** The insights gained from the KDE plots can inform decisions on which features to include in predictive modelling..
+**Usefulness for Model Selection:** The insights gained from the KDE plots can inform decisions on which features to include in predictive modelling.
 Features that show clear separations between species may be more beneficial for classification tasks.

 ##### 2.1.8 t-SNE Visualization